-The approach addresses the need, challenge or opportunity identified in Question 4.
+The approach addresses the need, challenge or opportunity identified in Question 7.
 The main innovations are identified.
 Clear evidence is presented to show how the innovations and project outputs will differentiate from those of competitors.
 The project is significantly innovative and will make a substantial contribution to the field.
 Solid evidence is presented to substantiate the level of innovation and freedom to operate.
-Strong evidence that the security of the solution has been considered from initial design throughout its lifecycle.

-The approach addresses the need or challenge, and the main innovations are highlighted.
+The approach addresses the need or challenge identified in Question 7, and the main innovations are highlighted.
 Evidence shows that the proposed development is innovative, and that the applicant has the freedom to operate.
 It is demonstrated how the project outputs will differentiate from those of competitors.
-Good evidence that the security of the solution has been considered from initial design throughout its lifecycle.

-The approach may address the need or challenge identified in Question 4 and the innovations are highlighted.
+The approach may address the need or challenge identified in Question 7 and the innovations are highlighted.
 The level of innovation or freedom to operate is not strongly backed up with evidence.
 Innovation focus is plausible and shows a link to improvements in competitiveness, productivity, or both.
-Evidence is provided that the security of the solution has been considered from initial design throughout its lifecycle.

-The approach is not well defined or inconsistent with the need or challenge identified in Question 4.
+The approach is not well defined or inconsistent with the need or challenge identified in Question 7.
 Improvement in competitiveness or productivity is not very convincing.
-Some evidence that the security of the solution has been considered from initial design throughout its lifecycle.

-The approach is poorly defined with an unconvincing or no link to the need or challenge identified in Question 4.
+The approach is poorly defined with an unconvincing or no link to the need or challenge identified in Question 7.
 There is little or no identification of how this will improve competitiveness.
-Poor evidence that the security of the solution has been considered from initial design throughout its lifecycle.

-Question 6.
+Question 9.
 Team and resources